-Law Clerk Job Openings – includes options for working remotely
+Law Clerk Job Openings – includes Remote and Possible In-Office work options

 FVAP is seeking 1-3 part-time law clerks to join our small but exceptional and dynamic team in our Oakland, California office for Summer 2021.
 Please note that due to COVID-19 we are currently working remotely.
-At this point we do not know if the office will be reopened in the Summer 2021 or in what circumstances so we are accepting applications for clerks who would work remotely.
+At this point we are scheduled to work remotely through March 2021.
+We do not know now what the circumstances will be in the summer so we are accepting applications for summer clerks who could only work remotely in addition to applications for clerks who could work remotely and eventually come into the office if possible.
 We value diverse experiences and backgrounds.
 FVAP’s clientele is extremely diverse, and we serve individuals and advocates throughout the state, including rural, suburban, and urban populations.
 The ideal candidate will bring skills and experiences enabling the candidate to serve these diverse populations adeptly in the context of domestic violence and appellate litigation.

 Family Violence Appellate Project is the only organization in California dedicated to appealing cases on behalf of survivors of domestic violence.
 We are committed to social justice and are dedicated to shaping California law to prioritize the safety of survivors and children by representing clients in the California Courts of Appeal, submitting amicus curiae briefs in cases of statewide importance, monitoring unpublished cases daily and requesting publication of important domestic violence cases, and engaging in legislative and systems change advocacy efforts.
 We are also committed to supporting the statewide network of domestic violence and legal aid service providers by providing trainings, technical assistance, and written informational materials, and by facilitating information exchange among statewide stakeholders supporting survivors.
 If you are interested in being part of this exciting social justice movement and resource for domestic violence survivors and advocates across California, this is the place for you!
 You can learn more at www.fvaplaw.org.